chicecream/mini-world/README.md

 des [3 => $w, $x, -2 => $y, $z] = [1..9];
 # got ($w, $x, $y, $z) = (4, 5, 8, 9)

-# use names of the variables i
+# use names of the variables in a hash pattern as keys when not assigned
+# use previousl